-Under Articles 170 and 177 of the Criminal Procedure Code any investigative measure, including the examination of the place of incident and the corpse in place of discovery, is conducted in the presence of two attesting witnesses.
+Under Articles 170 and 177 of the Criminal Procedure Code any investigative measure, including the examination of the crime scene and the corpse in the place of discovery, is conducted in the presence of two attesting witnesses.
 The two attesting witnesses are supposed to stay close to the person conducting the examination and personally perceive everything that is detected, inspected, recorded and withdrawn during the investigation.
 Any person that has no personal interest in the case and is not involved in it may be an attesting witness.

-In some cases described in the law it is possible to involve a specialist, i.e. a person possessing special knowledge, into the investigation for rendering assistance in the detection, confirmation and seizure of objects and documents, and in the application of technical devices in the study of the criminal case materials, for formulating questions to be put to the expert and also for the explanation of issues embraced by his professional competence to the parties and to the court (Article 58 of the Criminal Procedure Code).
+In some cases described in the law it is possible to involve a specialist (i. e. a person possessing special knowledge) into the investigation for rendering assistance in the detection, confirmation and collection of objects and documents, and in the application of technical devices in the study of the criminal case materials, for formulating questions to the expert and also for the explanation of issues embraced by his/her professional competence to the parties and to the court (Article 58 of the Criminal Procedure Code).

-The specialist involved in the examination of a corpse, in the exhumation, in the medical examination of living persons, in the drawing of blood, hair, excretions, etc. for subsequent sampling, in a crime re-enactment, in an interrogation, in search and seizure can be a forensic expert (a doctor with special training and a certificate in the degree "Forensic medicine" who is a member of staff in an expert institution, department or course of forensic medicine in a higher educational institution) or any other doctor, in cases when a forensic expert's presence is impossible.
+The specialist involved in the examination of a corpse, the exhumation, the medical examination of a persons, collecting blood, hair, excretions for subsequent testing in a crime re-enactment, in an interrogation, search and seizure can be a forensic expert (a doctor with special training and a degree in "Forensic medicine", who is a member of staff in an expert institution, department of forensic medicine in a higher educational institution) or any other doctor, in cases when a forensic expert's presence is impossible.
 Both are equal in rights and are equally liable.